MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-add-3D-part.md

 > You can set animation options (playback speed, direction, and looping) in the HoloLens app.

 [!INCLUDE [import-include](../includes/pc-app-import.md)]

+## View 3D model complexity statistics

+On the step, select the 3D model and then select the **Properties** tab.
+The following statistics appear:

+- **Parts**:
+- **Triangles**:
+- **Vertices**: A vertex is the smallest component of a polygon model.
+It's a point in a three-dimensional space.
+You can create a polygon by connecting multiple vertices with edges.
+These points can be manipulated to create the desired shape.
+- **Materials**:
+- **Textures**: Textures are two-dimensional image files that are mapped onto the model's 3D surface.
+Textures can range in complexity from a simple, flat color texture to photorealistic surface detail.
+- **Texture size**: Size is measured in megapixel (MP).

+If the 3D model exceeds the recommended limits for optimal performance on the HoloLens, a warning appears on the step.
+Make the necessary changes to the model.
+Learn more: [Optimize your 3D models](/3d-content-guidelines/optimize-models.md).

 ## Next steps